DangerKlippers/danger-klipper/docs/Config_Reference.md

 #retry_tolerance: 0
 #   If retries are enabled then retry if largest and smallest probed
 #   points differ more than retry_tolerance.
+#increasing_threshold: 0.0000001
+#   Sets the threshold that probe points can increase before qgl aborts.
+#   To disable the validation, set this parameter to a high value.
 ```

 ### [skew_correction]